Marquess of Waterford: History

 Several other members of the Beresford family have also gained distinction.
 John Beresford, fifth son of the first Earl, was an influential statesman.
 Marcus Beresford, eldest son of John Beresford, represented Dungarvan in the Irish Parliament.
 His second son was the Conservative politician William Beresford, who was the father of Mostyn Beresford (1835–1911), a Lieutenant-General in the Army, and of Edward Marcus Beresford (1836–1896), a Major-General in the Army.
 The Right Reverend George Beresford, second son of John Beresford, was Bishop of Kilmore.
 His son the Most Reverend Marcus Beresford was Archbishop of Armagh.
 He was the father of George Beresford, a politician, and of Major Henry Marcus Beresford, who was the father of the photographer George Charles Beresford.
 John Claudius Beresford, third son of John Beresford, was a politician.
 William Beresford, seventh son of the first Earl, was Archbishop of Tuam and was created Baron Decies in 1812.
 Lord John Beresford, second surviving son of the first Marquess, was Archbishop of Armagh.
 Lord George Beresford, younger son of the first Marquess, was a politician.
 William Beresford, illegitimate son of the first Marquess, was a Field Marshal in the British Army and was created Viscount Beresford in 1823.
 John Beresford, illegitimate son of the first Marquess, was a soldier and politician and was created a baronet in 1814 (see Beresford-Peirse baronets).
 Lord Charles Beresford, second son of the fourth Marquess, was a naval commander and politician and was created Baron Beresford in 1916.
 Lord William Beresford, third son of the fourth Marquess, was a soldier and recipient of the Victoria Cross.
 Lord Marcus Beresford, fourth son of the fourth Marquess, was a courtier.
+The Henry Beresford, 3rd Marquess of Waterford enjoyed partying as much as sport.
+He was one of several wild sportsmen who sprayed the tollgate and houses of Melton Mowbray with red paint.
+The phrase “painting the town red” was born.

 The eldest son of the Marquess is styled with the courtesy title Earl of Tyrone and the Earl's eldest son as Lord Le Poer.
 Additionally, the Marquess club is White's, where the family have been members since the 18th century.
 The family seat is Curraghmore, near Portlaw, County Waterford, in the Republic of Ireland.
 The Beresford family, owned land in various parts of Ireland, including almost 40,000 acres in county Waterford, 26,000 in county Wicklow and over 4,500 acres in county Leitrim.
 The family remain amongst the largest land owners in all Ireland.

 All but the 4th Lord Waterford was awarded the Order of Saint Patrick.
 The 6th Lord Waterford was the last to receive the honour.
+A special treasure of the family is a necklace of pearls, once the property of Mary Queen of Scots, who gave it to Mary Hamilton the night before the Queen’s execution.